-Learning driven tools and chatbots.

 Re-exam:

-Software Engineering Conducted as the ordinary exam.
+Conducted as the ordinary exam.

-(SWE1) - 5 ECTS
+NB!
+Spring 2025, ref.
+App 2.

-The purpose is to qualify the student to apply software engineering concepts used to develop object-oriented software.
-Structure the software development process by applying SCRUM and Unified Process to conduct Analyse, Design and Test- descriptions to exemplify a final solution from a real- life problem.
-This involves requirement capturing (Use Cases and non-functional requirements), analysis, domain models, interaction diagrams, design classes, design patterns and test- descriptions etc. Attendance (≥ 75%) If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
+Attendance (≥ 75%) If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
 This assignment will be scheduled after the ordinary exam.
 Type of exam: Individual oral exam, 20 minutes.
 Exam is without preparation and based on a drawn question.
 The questions will be known before the exam.
-External assessment based on the Danish 7-point scale.
+External assessment.
 Tools allowed: All Re-exam: Conducted as the ordinary exam.

-Semester Project (SEP2) - 10 ECTS

-The purpose is to develop and document a client/server system.
-The purpose of the PBL part of the course is to promote the students' competencies in collaboration, planning and problem analysis.
+-

 None Type of exam: Group exam with individual assessment.
-Exam is based on the project report and process report, which must be submitted before deadline and apply with the formalities criteria stated under the Software Engineering specific Guidelines.
+Exam is based on the project report and process report, which must be handed in before deadline and in accordance with VIA Engineering guidelines including guidelines on formalities.
 Group presentation approx. 20 minutes followed by a joint exam with a joint discussion and individual question rounds for approx. 20 minutes per student including voting.
+During the oral exam, each student is expected to demonstrate ownership of the project by providing detailed explanations and reflections in response to questions posed by the examiner.
 Individual grades are given on the basis of an overall assessment of the submitted work as well as the individual's performance during the exam.
-Internal assessment based on the Danish 7-point scale.
+Internal assessment.
 Tools allowed: All.
 Re-exams: Students who failed a semester must make a new project.
 Students who fail a semester project must attend an information meeting at the end of the summer exam period.
 At this meeting, students will be notified about the process of the re-exam and students will form groups.
 Deadline for hand in of the project is mid-August (exact date will be informed at the meeting).
 There will be no guidance in the period up to hand in.
 Oral assessment of the project takes place before the start of the autumn semester.
+NB!
+Spring 2025, ref.
+App 2.

+If the exam prerequisites are not met, the student must complete a written assignment in WISEflow to qualify for the re- exam.
+This assignment will be scheduled after the ordinary